Budget crunch could impact how college teams opt to travel - WHIZ News

 Haslam estimates the NCAA’s decision to distribute just $225 million to Division I schools rather than the anticipated $600 million as a result of the pandemic will cost Montana about $400,000.
 Wharton says Chattanooga is losing about $450,000 due to the cut in funding.

 Montana’s Big Sky Conference rivals face similar dilemmas.
-The Big Sky’s 11 schools come from eight different states and are scattered from Cheney, Washington, to Flagstaff, Arizona.
+The Big Sky’s 11 schools are scattered from Cheney, Washington, to Flagstaff, Arizona.
 These programs have significant travel expenses just by playing their conference schedules.

-The Big Sky has considered how it can change its approach next year to lower those costs.
+The Big Sky announced Monday a scheduling plan for the 2020-21 school year that will have only four teams qualifying for the softball and volleyball postseason tournaments.
+The Big Sky also will have a divisional scheduling format for men’s and women’s tennis as a way of reducing travel and will have the women’s soccer regular-season champion earn the league’s NCAA Tournament automatic berth rather than holding a postseason tournament in that sport.

-Big Sky officials have discussed a form of “pod scheduling” in which perhaps four schools relatively close to one another meet at a specific site to play multiple games.
-They have considered reducing the conference schedule and limiting the number of teams that qualify for conference tournaments.
+Big Sky officials also announced each member school will have permission to make its own decisions in accordance with NCAA policies regarding when its student-athletes could resume practicing and competing.